pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 **Kerberos** is a crucial topic and contains some of the more well-known abuse primitives within Active Directory environments.
 It can also be a bit elusive as to how it works since it has so many complex intricacies.

 Services run on a machine under the context of a user account.
 These accounts are either local to the machine (`NT AUTHORITY\SYSTEM`, `NT AUTHORITY\LOCAL SERVICE`, `NT AUTHORITY\NETWORK SERVICE`) or domain accounts (e.g. `HAVOC\s.chisholm`).

-A Service Principal Name (SPN) is a unique identifier for a service instance.
+A **Service Principal Name (SPN)** is a unique identifier for a service instance.
 SPNs are used with Kerberos to associate a service instance with a logon account, and are configured as an User Object in AD.

-Part of the TGS returned by the KDC is encrypted with a secret derived from the password of the user account running that service.
-Kerberoasting is a technique for requesting TGS’ for services running under the context of domain accounts, and then cracking them offline to reveal their plaintext passwords.
-Rubeus ***kerberoast*** can be used to perform Kerberoasting.
+Part of the TGS returned by the KDC is encrypted with a secret derived from the password of the user account running that service. **Kerberoasting** is a technique for requesting TGS for services running under the context of domain accounts, and then cracking them offline to reveal their plaintext passwords.
+Rubeus `kerberoast` can be used to perform Kerberoasting.
 Running it without further arguments will roast every account in the domain that has an SPN (excluding krbtgt).

 ```
 06/03/2023 15:07:08 [5pider] Demon » dotnet inline-execute /home/havoc/Desktop/Tools/Rubeus/Rubeus/bin/Debug/Rubeus.exe kerberoast /simple /nowrap